 American Literature is a survey of American Literature covering various authors and literary movements.
-Beginning with Puritan pastor Jonathan Edwards and ending with the writings of John Steinbeck, student in this class will explore a variety of time periods and movements in American Literature.
-The main focus of the American Literature is analyzing the works for theme, symbolism, plot and characterization.
+Beginning with Puritan pastor Jonathan Edwards and ending with the writings of John Steinbeck, students in this class will explore a variety of time periods and movements in American Literature.
+The main focus of American Literature is analyzing the works for theme, symbolism, plot, and characterization.
 This class stretches students’ abilities to think critically and analyze literature.
 Grades 9th to 12th

 This course is the study of several works that have been banned by various agencies or groups at some point in time.
 We will explore these works to discover what messages they have for our culture.
 We will cover some mature topics, but our main focus will always be to point students to their relationship with Christ.
 Students will engage in active discussion.
 Topics will include Cancel Culture, Literary Analysis, Literary Devices, Author Perspective, and More.
 Weekly discussion questions will be emailed so families can discuss at home.

 English I is the first of a series of four comprehensive English classes which includes all of the following: grammar, poetry, literature, writing, and vocabulary.
 It is designed for late elementary schoolers and early middle schoolers.
 Prerequisite skills for this class include (1) the ability to recognize the basic parts of speech—nouns and verbs, (2) the ability to read at grade level, (3) the ability to write a complete sentence.
 This class also builds English skills from the basics and is designed to flow into the next course (English II).
 Grades 4th to 7th